 Some pest control companies will kill foxes.
 If you decide to employ someone to kill a fox on your property, you will also be responsible for disposing of the animal.

-For humane, non-lethal solutions to fox nuisance, contact the fox deterrence helpline on 01892 826222.
+For humane, non-lethal solutions to fox nuisance, visit the fox deterrence website or call 01892 824 111.

-For more information on Oak Processionary Moths visit the Forestry Commission website.
+For more information on Oak Processionary Moths visit the Forestry Research website.

 Pigeons carry diseases such as salmonellosis, tuberculosis and ornithosis.